calculus2uk/udacity_ItemCatalog/README.md

 ### Running the project

-run python application.py in your terminal
+Run python application.py in your terminal

 browse the application in your browser http://localhost:5000/